Mayuresh-22/LFX_T2_WasmEdge_MCP_Pre_Test_Attempt/README.md

 **Objective**:
 - To demonstrate the ability to create an AI agents capable of handling external tools via MCP.
-- To demonstrate the understanding of the topics like MCP, AI agents, and tool usage.
+- To demonstrate the understanding of topics like MCP, AI agents, and tool usage.

 ## How to run
 It's very simple to get things up and running.
 Just follow the steps below: